 His death comes after a relatively short period of time, but it feels like so much has gone by.

 During his illness I have resumed asking G-d to do something to help.
 I have returned to the place where each day I spend precious moments begging G-d to spare him.
-If you can split the
+If you can split the Red Sea, if you can cause manna to fall from heaven this should be easy.

 I see no response.
 I hear no answers and I am angry.
 I begin to really speak my mind.
 I castigate G-d for being cold and uncaring.
 I yell and use the harshest terms.
 For a moment I think that I am overstepping my bounds and then I realize that I believe that he knows all of my thoughts anyway, so why hide.